-Applicants must have sufficient educational and support services to meet identified needs of their target market for the initial learner cohort(s).
+You need to have sufficient educational and support services to meet identified needs of your target market for your initial learner cohort(s).

 Facilities and equipment

-Applicants seeking registration must have equipment (owned or leased) to deliver all units of competency included in strategies for training and assessment.
+If you are seeking registration, you need to have enough equipment (owned or leased) to deliver all units of competency included in strategies for training and assessment.

-An assessment system must be developed and ready to implement for all units of competency identified in strategies for training and assessment for all training products included in the application.
+Your assessment system needs to be developed and ready to implement for all units of competency identified in your strategies for training and assessment for all training products included in your application.

-Quotes or invoices for the proposed purchase of assessment systems or materials is not sufficient.
+Quotes or invoices for the proposed purchase of assessment systems or materials are not sufficient.

 Demonstrated ability to remain compliant with requirements as learner numbers increase

-Applicants must be able to demonstrate their capacity to remain compliant with the requirements of Clause 1.3 of the Standards should the number of learners enrolled increase in the 12-month period after the application is approved.
+You need to be able to demonstrate your capacity to remain compliant with the requirements of Clause 1.3 of the Standards for RTOs 2015 (the Standards) should your number of learners enrolled increase in the 12-month period after your application is approved.

 Collection and submission of AVETMISS data

-Applicants seeking initial registration as an RTO must have purchased (or created), installed and configured an AVETMISS-compliant student management system or data entry tool that is capable of meeting the requirements of the National VET Provider Collection Data Requirements Policy.
+If you are seeking initial registration as an RTO, you need to have already purchased (or created), installed and configured an AVETMISS-compliant student management system or data entry tool that is capable of meeting the requirements of the National VET Provider Collection Data Requirements Policy.